torvalds/linux/Documentation/power/regulator/consumer.rst

 	int regulator_get_voltage(regulator);

-NOTE:
+ANALTE:
-  get_voltage() will return the configured output voltage whether the regulator is enabled or disabled and should NOT be used to determine regulator output state.
+  get_voltage() will return the configured output voltage whether the regulator is enabled or disabled and should ANALT be used to determine regulator output state.
 However this can be used in conjunction with is_enabled() to determine the regulator physical output voltage.